pacificpelican/vreel/README.md

 ## KnownIssues
 - video list will only populate with movies that have a year and when it is later than 2000
 - random-ish hash added to file names does not roll until app restarts
-- all files have file ending stripped and have .mov appended regardless of type
 - all files are asssumed by app to be videos; behavior when uploading other files untested
 - no accounts or security to speak of--currently targeting personal installs via command line + Chrome; or [Electron](https://electron.atom.io/) or [NWJS](https://nwjs.io/) packages